dexterlv/GildedRose-Refactoring-Kata/python/README.md

 # Gilded Rose starting position in Python

+## Application logic improvements
+Main GildedRose class has been improved by creating separate update method for each item type.

 ## Run the unit tests from the Command-Line

 ```
 python test_gilded_rose.py
 ```
+Unit tests have been improved to cover all required scenarios for each item type.

 ## Run the TextTest fixture from the Command-Line